Monday, August 3, 2015

 1 teaspoon oregano

-a tiny sprinkle of cumin (I don't like a lot.
+a tiny sprinkle of cumin (about 1/2 teaspoon -- I don't like to add a lot.
 It's a strong spice.)

 1 bay leaf

-1 large any flavor bouillon (or 2 small bouillons) -- If you don't have bouillon, add a teaspoon of salt.
-(Usually bouillon is salty.)
+2 large any flavor bouillon cubes -- If you don't have bouillon, add a teaspoon of salt.
+(Usually, bouillon is salty.)

 a dash of Worcestershire sauce

-1 28 ounce can of whole tomatoes (or fresh tomatoes)
+1 28-ounce can of whole tomatoes (or diced tomatoes work)

 Directions:

-2. While browning the meat, add the diced onions, jalapeño peppers, bell pepper and celery.
-Let cook until done.
-(If using fresh garlic, dice and throw it into the pan late, so it doesn't burn.)
+2. As the beef is browning, add the diced onions, jalapeño peppers, bell pepper and celery.
+Grill them a bit.
+(If using fresh garlic, dice and toss it into the pan late, so it doesn't burn.)
 Stir occasionally to brown evenly.
-I used lean meat, so after cooking my meat was dry.
+I used lean ground beef, so after grilling to well done, my meat was dry.
 No draining was necessary.
 But pour out the fat, if necessary.

-3. Next add the tomatoes, kidney beans and seasonings to the skillet.
+3. Next add the cans of crushed and whole tomatoes, kidney beans, and seasonings to the skillet.

-Serve the chili with a mixed green salad and rice if you wish.
-Sometimes I serve it with a pan of cornbread.
-To the basic recipe I chop 2 jalapeño peppers, a small onion and a handful of garlic cloves, plus add a cup of whole corn kernels.
-Throw the tasty extra ingredients into the batter.
+Serve the chili with a mixed green salad and rice or al dante spaghetti. {Sometimes I make a pan of cornbread.
+To the basic recipe I chop 2 jalapeño peppers, a small onion, and 3 -4 garlic cloves, plus add a cup of whole corn kernels.
+Toss the tasty extra ingredients into the cornbread batter.}

 Since I had fresh corn-on-the cob that was my starch.
-Here's a no-fuss method for preparing it:
+Here's a no-fuss way to cook it:

 1. Microwave the corn-on-the-cob inside its husk for 4 1/2 minutes.
 It will turn out tender and perfect!